-Abandoning scale and perspective, my paintings interweave human subjects with animals, vegetables, minerals and even Provencal tablecloths, in blissful earthly harmony.
-The paintings begin with a pen and ink drawing.
-The subject nearly always starts with a tablecloth which, for me, is the landscape.
-My pen of Indian ink runs away like a river as i fill the page with flowers.
+I started my watercolour paintings in the 1980’s, simply using watercolour.
+I soon used pen and ink drawing, the subject nearly always starts with a tablecloth, which for me, is the landscape.
+My pen of Indian ink runs away like a river as I fill the page with flowers.
+Flowers talk to me without words; their beauty and freshness, the love in the silence has been for me, over the last 40 years, a wonder and an inspiration.
 These flowers are in one of my many vases that I collect or have made myself.
 I add watercolour in bright splashes and use the pen again, the ink mingling with the watercolour as I include my other subjects.
 These will usually be my family, my home in Devon,or in Provence, or any place or experience that inspires me.
-Finally my story in paint is complete.
+Finally my story in paint is complete.’

-“I like to celebrate a childlike freedom of form which casts off the yoke of our adult material existence…”
+“Lydia Corbett likes to celebrate a childlike freedom of form which casts off the yoke of our adult material existence…”